hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 ```

 To run the actual demos, you need to run this as root so that the
-GPIO pins can be accessed.
+GPIO pins can be accessed; as soon as that established, the program will drop
+the privileges.

-The most interesting one is probably the demo '1' which requires a ppm (type
+Here is how demo '1' looks.
+It requires a ppm (type raw) with a height of
-raw) with a height of 32 pixel - it is infinitely scrolled over the screen; for
+32 pixel - it is infinitely scrolled over the screen; for
 convenience, there is a little runtext.ppm example included:

      $ sudo ./demo -D 1 runtext.ppm